University-of-Strathclyde-LTE-Team/moodle-plugin-ci-jenkins/README.md

 * **withInstall**: command line parameters for the moodle-plugin-ci install command.
 If this is not passed the install command will not run, but it may be empty.
 The following parameters are managed by the step and are not permitted: db-type, db-user, db-pass, db-host
+* **withBehatServers**: chrome or firefox.
+This will start the relevant selenium container and the PHP built-in web server to allow the behat command to be run.

 The step also expects a code block which will be run inside the container, e.g.